-The purpose of this course is to teach students skills related to policy practice.
+The purpose of this course is to teach students skills related to policy practice with diverse individuals, families, groups, organizations and communities.
 As such, the course expands and extends knowledge the students obtained in the foundations of social welfare philosophy and history course, Social Work 5130.
-This course will provide a basis for the professional social worker's formulation and analysis of social welfare policy and services with special emphasis on the different policy practice impacts these policies have on vulnerable populations.
+This course will provide a basis for the professional social worker's formulation and analysis of social welfare policy and services with special emphasis on the different policy practice impacts these policies have on diverse vulnerable populations.
 A major focus is to familiarize the student with key principles of social policy through an analysis of historically influential policy positions, while also engaging the student in beginning to influence the policy practice process.